 I wasn’t motivated to exercise.
 I struggled to get out for a daily walk.
 I couldn’t face yet ANOTHER ‘walk with me’ YouTube video.

 I needed to do something.
-I couldn’t wait until the gyms were open again to work on my fitness.
+I needed some fitness equipment.
+I couldn’t wait until the gyms were open again to work on my fitness and lose weight.

 That’s why I ordered the Peloton bike after chatting to a lot of Peloton owners and deciding that it was the right thing for me to do.

 That was, until I found out that the order I placed on 4th February would not be delivered until April.